Services for Businesses, Individuals, and the Community

 By matching employers’ needs, as they exist now, to the individual abilities of the people Skills serves, Skills Employment Services Division strives to place the right person in the right job.
 This “match” leads to increased employee retention and reduces costs associated with frequent employee turnover for businesses.
 Employers may be eligible for WOTC tax credits.
 For more information about worker placement opportunities, visit the Employment Services page.

 Skills Industrial Centers provide high-quality, timely, cost-effective business and industry solutions through subcontracting services with our skilled workforce.
-With over 300 employees available at our State College, Altoona, Lewistown, Huntingdon and Port Royal locations, Skills Industrial Services Division offers a flexible, skilled workforce at facilities that meet OSHA and state regulations.
+With over 300 employees available at our State College, Altoona, Lewistown, Huntingdon locations, Skills Industrial Services Division offers a flexible, skilled workforce at facilities that meet OSHA and state regulations.
 Project quotes are free.
 For more information about subcontracting services, see the Industrial Services page.

 Skills Mobile Work Force provides commercial and industrial cleaning services.
 For more information about Skills Mobile Workforce, visit the Janitorial Services page.